Euxoa intrita (Morrison, 1874)

 Photograph copyright: Merrill A. Peterson

-Euxoa intrita is a small to medium-sized Euxoa (FW length 13–17 mm) with relatively broad and stubby wings, very variable even to mottled light to dark orangish, reddish, or grayish brown forewing and a two-toned hindwing that flies in forests during late summer and fall.
+Euxoa intrita is a small to medium-sized Euxoa (FW length 13–17 mm) that flies in forests during late summer and fall.
+It has relatively broad and stubby forewings, very variable even to mottled light to dark orangish, reddish, or grayish brown forewing and a two-toned hindwing.
 The stubby forewing has a rounded outer margin and a blunt to squared-off apex.
 A number of different color forms exist, usually either smooth with a darker and grayer distal wing and inconspicuous lines, or strongly mottled with dark lines with light fillings.
 The cell can be dark in either form.
 The color varies from light orange-brown or gray-tan, medium-dark red-brown, brown, or gray-brown, to very dark brown-black.
 The medium-dark forms can be smooth or strongly powdered with dark scales.
 When evident the basal and antemedial lines are dark brown, double, filled with the ground color or a slightly lighter shade thereof, irregular and oriented nearly perpendicular to the posterior margin, placed fairly close to each other.
 The median line is variable, absent, diffuse, or dark and irregular, weak excurved.
-The postmedial line has a weakly scalloped inner component and a more faint smoother outer one, is drawn slightly toward the base on the costa, is nearly straight and perpendicular to the costa opposite the reniform spot, bent on the cubital vein and nearly straight at a slightly angle toward the base across the lower wing.
-The subterminal line is pale, tan or light orange, irregular with a slight offset below the apex and a very weak W-mark on the mid-wing, located near the outer margin.
+The postmedial line has a weakly scalloped inner component and a more faint smoother outer one, is drawn slightly toward the base on the costa, is nearly straight and perpendicular to the costa opposite the reniform spot, bent on the cubital vein and nearly straight at a slightly angle toward the base across the lower forewing.
+The subterminal line is pale, tan or light orange, irregular with a slight offset below the apex and a very weak "W" mark on the mid-forewing, located near the outer margin.
 It is preceded by an even shade that is concolorous with the terminal area, and lacks preceding spots or chevrons.
 The orbicular and reniform spots are outlined by faint gray or a dark shade of the ground color.
 The orbicular spot is round, filled with the ground color centrally and a pale shade thereof peripherally.
 The reniform spot is kidney-shaped, usually lined by luteous scales and filled with the ground color.
 No claviform spot is present.
 The male hindwing is brownish off-white with a slight yellow cast, with a moderately well-demarcated gray marginal band containing a marginal pale arc near the anal angle, gray veins, discal spot, and terminal line; that of females is darker brown-gray with smoky dark gray margin, barely darker discal spot and veins, and a two-toned gray fringe.
 The head and thorax match the forewing color without darker markings.
 Males often have a patch of orange scales at the costal attachment of the forewing.
 The head bears a frontal tubercle.
 The male antenna is bipectinate, appearing thick except near its tip.
 Euxoa intrita belongs to the species-rich subfamily Euxoa.